Where I'm From

-I am from travelers and day dreamers, from artists and story tellers.
+I am from travellers and day dreamers, from artists and story tellers.
 From Irish rogues and Italian Witches.

 I'm from the Ozark Mountains, from the South, from the ocean and the swamp.
 I am from Springfield and Romania, from so many places I've forgotten their names.
 I am from Tortillas and beans n rice.

-I am from the man that met Pretty Boy Floyd and Indian Joe in a bar and asked what they were looking at and lived to tell about it.
-From the man who ran shine up and down these very hills over 80 years ago.
+I am from the man who met Pretty Boy Floyd and Indian Joe in a bar, asked what they were looking at and lived to tell about it.
+From the man who ran moonshine up and down these very hills over 80 years ago.
 From the man who talked to God.

 I am from happy times and great sorrow, from intelligence and adventure, from loneliness and a sisters bond that cannot be broken.
-I am from more then I could ever hope for or dream of and I can't imagine being from anywhere else.
+I am from more than I could ever hope for or dream of, and I can't imagine being from anywhere else.